-One easy win for cost savings within your information management program can be found in your organization’s records room.
+One easy win for cost savings within your information lifecycle management program can be found in your organization’s records room.

 Specifically, are you keeping records in the most convenient, economical place?
-We’ve heard from many clients that they have significant investment in expensive, downtown commercial real estate that consists of 50% files and 50% office space, only used sporadically.
+We’ve heard from many clients that they have significant investments in expensive, downtown commercial real estate that consists of 50% files and 50% office space, only used sporadically.

-One important indicator you can look for when weighing the pros and cons of a change, is the difference in records retrieval rates before the pandemic versus now.
+One important indicator you can look for when weighing the pros and cons of change, is the difference in records retrieval rates before the pandemic versus now.
 According to Access’ clients, physical records being maintained within an office space have had less and less interaction because employees have naturally gravitated toward new, more efficient ways to work.